Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 When companies are looking to calculate their schedule variance, they use an index known as the schedule variance index (SVI).
 The SVI is a numerical indicator that shows the degree to which actual earnings fall short of what was expected.
 It ranges from 0 (no variance) to 100 (maximum deviation).

 When calculating the SVI, companies consider both positive and negative schedule variances.
-Positive schedule variance occurs when actual earnings are higher than expected, while negative schedule variance occurs when actual earnings are lower than expected.
+Positive schedule variance occurs when actual earnings are higher than expected, while negative schedule variance occurs when real earnings are lower than expected.

 It can be a challenging problem to manage, as it can impact a company’s bottom line in many ways.
 To minimize the risk of schedule variance, companies must ensure that all potential contributors to variance are accounted for.
 This includes unexpected changes in customer demand, employee turnover, and mergers and acquisitions.